Cauwth/ibreeding.cn/content/authors/yihong-kuang/_index.md

 ---
 # Display name
-title: Yu Hu
+title: Yihong Kuang

 # Username (this should match the folder name)
 authors:
-- yu-hu
+- yihong-kuang

 # Is this the primary user of the site?
 superuser: false